 Most boosters on the market are multi-carrier compatible and will work on Verizon, AT&T, T-Mobile and some Sprint bands (and some regional carriers too, like US Cellular).
 Always compare the bands that your carrier & devices support with the frequency bands the booster is rated for before purchasing.

-No, a cellular booster only boosts cellular signals.
-They will only help bring in voice and data from the cellular tower of your carrier(s).
+No, a cellular booster only boosts cellular signals broadcast from your carrier's nearby towers.
+They will only help bring in voice and data.

 For more information, our article on WiFi Extending Gear.

 If your slow speeds are because of poor signal, boosters might help you get better speeds.